AnyChart/docs.anychart.com/Common_Settings/Interactivity/Overview.md

 #### Hover

-Our interactive hover might be of two types: "bySpot", which is a sort of multi-hovering, and "byX", which is the same as single-select.
+Our interactive hover might be of two types: "bySpot", which is a sort of multi-hover, and "byX", which is the same as single-select.

 ##### bySpot